TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Supports **rolling averages** for cycle-time performance tracking.
 - Optional integration with **job scheduling or MES system** for context.

-**Why it matters:**
-Operators and engineers need to understand what the machine is doing at any moment.
-The `ProgramNow` panel makes it easier to monitor job progress, detect delays, and optimize cycle performance, directly connecting operational data with production targets.

 ---